SteenChr/edcrop/docs/_build/html/_sources/inputs.md

 The mandatory “Soils” block of the edcrop.yaml file specifies the soil types simulated during Edcrop execution.

 Table 4 shows an example of a “Soils” block specifying, by the first level of indented lines, that three soil types should be simulated; the soil types are named JB1, JB2, and JB1a, respectively.
 JB1 and JB2 are two of seven predefined soil types in Edcrop (see Chapter 7.2), while JB1a is a new soil type defined for the actual simulation.
 The user is free to choose any name (key) for a new soil type.
-During execution, Edcrop uses JB1, JB2, or JB1a, respectively, as soil case short name in the naming of output files from that simulation (see Chapter 6).
+During execution, Edcrop uses JB1, JB2, or JB1a, respectively, as soil case short name in the naming of output files from that simulation.

 Because there are no second level indented lines following the JB1-line in Table 4, the JB1 soil is simulated using entirely default parameter values set in Edcrop.
 For the JB2 soil, a second-level indented line follows the JB2-line, having key “kqr” and value equal to 0.2.
 This instructs Edcrop to simulate the JB2 soil with the drainage rate $k_qr$ set equal to 0.2; for all remaining soil parameters Edcrop uses default values.

 A new soil type needs to be defined from one of the predefined soil types.
-In Table 4, a new soil type, short-named JB1a, is defined from the predefined JB1 soil, which is a coarse sandy type (see Chapter 7.2).
+In Table 4, a new soil type, short-named JB1a, is defined from the predefined JB1 soil, which is a coarse sandy type (see {doc}`tables`).
 The second-level indented line following the JB1a line, using “soiltype” as key and the string “JB1” as value, instructs this.
 The following second-level indented lines instruct Edcrop to change some soil parameter values from the default values of the JB1 soil.

 As an alternative, a new soil type can be coded into Edcrop.
 This is done in `SoilParameters.initialize(…)`.
 Thereby the soil type will be “predefined” in Edcrop.

-In Chapter 7.2, Table 9 lists all the soil parameter values that can be changed by the edcrop.yaml “Soils” input.
+In {doc}`tables`, Table X lists all the soil parameter values that can be changed by the edcrop.yaml “Soils” input.
 The Table also gives the respective key and type of value to be specified in the edcrop.yaml file.
-Table 10 shows a second example of “Soils” block input of an edcrop.yaml file.
+Table X shows a second example of “Soils” block input of an edcrop.yaml file.

 As default, Edcrop uses the linear drainage model for all soil types.
-However, if “wbfunc: ed” in the “Models” block, the nonlinear drainage model can be chosen instead by setting “soilmodel: mvg” as illustrated in Table 10 (Chapter 7.2).
+However, if “wbfunc: ed” in the “Models” block, the nonlinear drainage model can be chosen instead by setting “soilmodel: mvg” as illustrated in Table X ({doc}`tables`).
 Also, as default Edcrop uses $K_mp$ = 0, which means there is no macro pore drainage.

 ## “Crops” input
 The mandatory “Crops” block of the edcrop.yaml file specifies the vegetation types simulated during Edcrop execution.
 The “Crops” block is structured, and used by Edcrop, as described above for the “Soils” block.

 Table 5 shows an example of a “Crops” block specifying, by the first level of indented lines, that three vegetation types should be simulated; the types are short-named SB (spring barley), DF (deciduous forest), and WR (winter rape), respectively.
-SB and DF are two of thirteen predefined vegetation types in Edcrop (see Chapter 7.3), while WR is a new type defined for the actual simulation.
+SB and DF are two of thirteen predefined vegetation types in Edcrop (see {doc}`tables`), while WR is a new type defined for the actual simulation.
 (The user is free to choose nay name (key) for a new vegetation type.)
 For SB and DF, during execution they will have some of their parameter values or settings changed from the default.
 WR is defined from the predefined type, WW, which is winter wheat, but dates of sow and harvest are changed.
-During execution, Edcrop uses SB, DF, or WR, respectively, as vegetation case short name in the naming of output files from that simulation (see Chapter 6).
+During execution, Edcrop uses SB, DF, or WR, respectively, as vegetation case short name in the naming of output files from that simulation.

 In Table 5, notice that the year is 1900 in the dates for sow and harvest of WR and for “leaflife” of DF.
 Edcrop does not use the year; it only uses month and day for every simulated year.
 Therefore, an arbitrary year can be used for the value of these dates.

 For permanent use, a new vegetation type can be coded into Edcrop and thereby be “predefined”.
 This is done in `CropParameters.initialize(…)`.
-In Chapter 7.3, Table 12 lists all the vegetation parameter values that can be changed by the edcrop.yaml “Crops” input.
+In {doc}`tables`, Table X lists all the vegetation parameter values that can be changed by the edcrop.yaml “Crops” input.
 The Table also gives the respective key and type of value to be specified in the edcrop.yaml file.
 In Edcrop, default vegetation parameter values and growth models are set in `CropParameters.initialize(…)`.
 Changing default settings or values by using the edcrop.yaml input happens in `CropParameters.read_initialize(…)`.

-Table 5 Example of “Crops” input block of edcrop.yaml file.
+**Table 5** Example of “Crops” input block of edcrop.yaml file.
 SB and DF are predefined vegetation types for which Edcrop during execution changes some parameter values from the default.
 WR is a new crop type defined from one of the predefined types, WW.
 ```